How to setup Flic Smart Button and trigger a Microsoft Flow

 Now… PRESS THE BUTTON!
 PRESS THE BUTTON!

-The Flow was successfully triggered once I press the button
+The Flow was successfully triggered once I pressed the button

 Microsoft Flow runs